Edward Aveling: Second American journey of 1888

 Aveling assisted John Lister in his campaign as a candidate for the ILPs first parliamentary seat at the Halifax by-election in February 1893.
 Aveling writing political reports for theVolks-Zeitung.
 Engels somewhat critical: "The masses are unmistakably in motion; you are getting the details from Aveling's somewhat longwinded reports in the Volkszeitung."

-In April/May 1893 Aveling was ill and went to Hastings to recuperate.

-Edward, Eleanor and Engels attend The International Socialist Workers Congress, Zürich 1893 that met from 6 to 13 August.

-Edward and Eleanor move to 7 Gray's Inn Square.

-Aveling went to the Scilly Isles (St. Mary's) for seven weeks (October/November) for convalescence for his Kidney problems.
-Also writes a series of travel articles for Robert Blatchford's, weekly socialist newspaper "The Clarion" using the name 'Alec Nelson'.
+In April/May 1893, Aveling was ill and went to Hastings to recuperate.
+Edward, Eleanor, and Engels attended The International Socialist Workers Congress, Zürich 1893 that met later that year from 6 to 13 August.
+Edward and Eleanor then moved to 7 Gray's Inn Square; after which, Aveling went to the Isles of Scilly (St Mary's) for seven weeks (October/November) for convalescence for his kidney problems.
+He also wrote a series of travel articles for Robert Blatchford's, weekly socialist newspaper "The Clarion" using the name 'Alec Nelson'.
 On his return Eleanor was horrified to discover that his abscess had grown significantly, as she graphically wrote to her sister Laura, and sent for a doctor.

-In March 1895 Edward and Eleanor went to Hastings for health reasons, Eleanor concerned writing to Liebknecht that they were taking lots of fresh air: "Still, he is not very strong yet."
+In March 1895, Edward and Eleanor went to Hastings for health reasons.
+Eleanor was concerned and informed Liebknecht that they were taking lots of fresh air: "Still, he is not very strong yet."

-End of June Edward and Eleanor joined Engels in Eastbourne, who was suffering from throat cancer.
-According to Holmes Eleanor and Engels "discussed Edward's nomination as a parliamentary candidate by the Independent Labour Party.
+At the end of June 1895, Edward and Eleanor joined Engels in Eastbourne, who was suffering from throat cancer.
+According to Holmes, Eleanor and Engels "discussed Edward's nomination as a parliamentary candidate by the Independent Labour Party.
 The nomination came from the Glasgow Central branch of the ILP.
 Engels asked 'Tussy' for all the papers and information and read them assiduously.
-He advised Edward to refuse the nomination as he surmised, correctly, that it was a political trap."

-Soon after returning from Eastbourne Edward and Eleanor left their Gray's Inn Square abode and moved to a country cottage, Green Street Green, at Orpington in Kent.

-Aveling spoke at Friedrich Engels funeral on 10 August 1895 (together with Samuel Moore, Herr Schlachtendal, Wilhelm Liebknecht, Paul Lafargue, August Bebel, Edward Anseele, Van der Goes, and the Russian's Vera Zasulich (1849-1919) and Feliks Volkhovsky (1846-1914).
+He advised Edward to refuse the nomination as he surmised, correctly, that it was a political trap. " Soon after returning from Eastbourne, Edward and Eleanor left their Gray's Inn Square abode and moved to a country cottage, Green Street Green, at Orpington in Kent.
+Aveling spoke at Friedrich Engels' funeral on 10 August 1895 (together with Samuel Moore, Herr Schlachtendal, Wilhelm Liebknecht, Paul Lafargue, August Bebel, Edward Anseele, Van der Goes, and the Russians Vera Zasulich (1849–1919) and Feliks Volkhovsky (1846–1914).
 The cremated ashes of Engels were cast into the sea on 27 August 1895 at Eastbourne, near Beachy Head lighthouse.
 Eleanor, Edward, Friedrich Lessner and Eduard Bernstein were in the boat on what was a very stormy day.